christymthmas/sentinel-2-api-call/README.md

 This code is designed to allow you to download one imagery per month for a given time interval with minimal cloud coverage.
 </p>

-You can find more examples in the [official documentation.](https://sentinelsat.readthedocs.io)
+You can find more in the [official documentation.](https://sentinelsat.readthedocs.io)